programmercv/resume_exporter/README.md

 [![Gem](https://img.shields.io/gem/v/resume_exporter.svg?style=flat)](https://rubygems.org/gems/resume_exporter)
 [![Travis](https://img.shields.io/travis/prtflio/resume_exporter.svg)](https://travis-ci.org/prtflio/resume_exporter)

 RésuméExporter is a tool to export résumé data from different sources (LinkedIn, Xing, Stackoverflow) to json or xml.

+You can use it as a [command-line tool](https://github.com/prtflio/resume_exporter#from-the-command-line), as a [ruby library](https://github.com/prtflio/resume_exporter#in-your-ruby-project) or online at [https://prtfl.io/resume-exporter](https://prtfl.io/resume-exporter).

+Eventually, this tool is supposed to be one of the pieces of [https://prtfl.io/](https://prtfl.io/) (which is currently still work in prograss, though)

+This is my first gem, contributions and feedback are welcome!
+Please be gentle.

 ## Installation